AndrewM1130/EM-Algorithm/EM-Report.md

 # Introduction

 Why do we care about Expectation-Maximization Algorithms?
 In a sentence, they are very useful for fitting models onto data containing latent or truncated observations.
+Often, we wish to find the Maximum Likelihood Estimator for data we suspect follows a Normal Distribution, but contains latent variables whose true value is hidden.
+The advantages of an Expectation-Maximization algorithms is the fact that we are almost sure to converge to a solution; furthermore, EM-Algorithms are built off fundamental concepts of probability & statistics, allowing us to explore the precise inner workings of our algorithm.
+In fact, **every iteration in the EM algorithm results in a guaranteed increase in likelihood.** However, there are also disadvantages to this method; it has slow convergence, converges to local optima only, and requires both forward & backward probabilities while numerical optimization requires only forward probability.

-For example, tax data may contain incomes that are bracketed above a certain level - '$500,000 & over' may be the label of high income tax-payers.
-In voter data, we may have censored values for .
-Surprisingly, even policing data is censored as inspections [4].
+**So when should we attempt to implement an EM Algorithm?** For example, tax data may contain incomes that are bracketed above a certain level - '$500,000 & over' may be the label of high income tax-payers.
+In voter data, we may have censored values surrounding total number of votes, or even automobile data on MPG may be labeled as '30 Mpg. & over', '40 Mpg & over', etc. Surprisingly, even local government data is censored as inspections on low-income housing structures and restaurants in Los-Angeles were "capped" on official reports[3].

-To this end, we will break this analysis down into four sections, each complete with examples.
-We will be constructing an EM algorithm for linear regression on right-censored data.
+To this end, we will be constructing an EM algorithm for linear regression on right-censored data.
 For the purposes of this demonstration, we will be utilizing  R - this method can be implemented and tested in Python for identical results.

 First, let's define the random variables and parameters of the log likelihood function $L(\theta|X)$ that we want to maximize with our algorithm; I will provide a concise proof of the EM Algorithm below.